viamrobotics/docs/docs/program/python-venv.md

 ---

 To manage Python packages for your Viam application, it is recommended that you use a virtual environment, or `venv`.
-By using a `venv`, you can install Python packages like Viam's client SDK just within the virtual environment, and not globally, which could cause conflicts with other projects or cause issues within your system.
+By using a `venv`, you can install Python packages like Viam's client SDK within a virtual environment, avoiding conflicts with other projects or your system.

 Follow this guide to set up a fresh virtual environment on your working computer and install the Python SDK as a requirement for your Viam client application.